gracious-tech/copy.church/src/articles/scope/index.md

 <h4>Matthew 9:35-10:10 (Berean Standard Bible)</h4>

-Jesus went through all the towns and villages, teaching in their synagogues, preaching the gospel of the kingdom, and healing every disease and sickness.
-When He saw the crowds, He was moved with compassion for them, because they were harassed and helpless, like sheep without a shepherd.
+<sup>35</sup>Jesus went through all the towns and villages, teaching in their synagogues, preaching the gospel of the kingdom, and healing every disease and sickness. <sup>36</sup>When He saw the crowds, He was moved with compassion for them, because they were harassed and helpless, like sheep without a shepherd.

-Then He said to His disciples, “The harvest is plentiful, but the workers are few.
-Ask the Lord of the harvest, therefore, to send out workers into His harvest.”
+<sup>37</sup>Then He said to His disciples, “The harvest is plentiful, but the workers are few. <sup>38</sup>Ask the Lord of the harvest, therefore, to send out workers into His harvest.”

-And calling His twelve disciples to Him, Jesus gave them authority over unclean spirits, so that they could drive them out and heal every disease and sickness.
+<sup>10:1</sup>And calling His twelve disciples to Him, Jesus gave them authority over unclean spirits, so that they could drive them out and heal every disease and sickness.

-These are the names of the twelve apostles: first Simon, called Peter, and his brother Andrew; James son of Zebedee, and his brother John; Philip and Bartholomew; Thomas and Matthew the tax collector; James son of Alphaeus, and Thaddaeus; Simon the Zealot, and Judas Iscariot, who betrayed Jesus.
+<sup>2-4</sup>These are the names of the twelve apostles... [omitted]

-These twelve Jesus sent out with the following instructions: “Do not go onto the road of the Gentiles or enter any town of the Samaritans.
-Go rather to the lost sheep of Israel.
-As you go, preach this message: ‘The kingdom of heaven is near.’
-Heal the sick, raise the dead, cleanse the lepers, drive out demons. <mark>Freely you have received; freely give.</mark>
+<sup>5</sup>These twelve Jesus sent out with the following instructions: “Do not go onto the road of the Gentiles or enter any town of the Samaritans. <sup>6</sup>Go rather to the lost sheep of Israel. <sup>7</sup>As you go, preach this message: ‘The kingdom of heaven is near.’ <sup>8</sup>Heal the sick, raise the dead, cleanse the lepers, drive out demons. <mark>Freely you have received; freely give.</mark>

-Do not carry any gold or silver or copper in your belts.
-Take no bag for the road, or second tunic, or sandals, or staff; for the worker is worthy of his provisions.
+<sup>9</sup>Do not carry any gold or silver or copper in your belts. <sup>10</sup>Take no bag for the road, or second tunic, or sandals, or staff; for the worker is worthy of his provisions.
 </blockquote>

 In this passage^[See also Mark 6:7–13 and Luke 9:1–6] we have Jesus doing his ministry, "preaching the gospel of the kingdom, and healing every disease and sickness" (9:35), and then commissioning the twelve disciples to do the same.
 He gives them the authority to perform miracles (10:1) and tells them to preach and heal just as he has been doing (10:7-8).
 And straight after doing so he tells them to "freely give" because they have "freely received" (10:8).